C*: A Coverage Path Planning Algorithm for Unknown Environments using Rapidly Covering Graphs: C Algorithm

-In general, at iteration $i \in \{1,...m-1\}$ the robot starts at point $p_{i-1} \in \mathcal{A}_f$.
-The input to iteration $i$ is the next waypoint $p_i \in \mathcal{A}_f$, which was generated as the output of iteration $i-1$.
+$\bullet$ \textit{Iterations $i \in \{1,...m-1\}$}: In general, the robot starts at point $p_{i-1} \in \mathcal{A}^f$.
+The input to iteration $i$ is the next waypoint $p_i \in \mathcal{A}^f$, which was generated as the output of iteration $i-1$.
 Thus, at iteration $i$, the robot moves from $p_{i-1}$ to $p_i$ and forms the $i^{th}$ portion of the coverage trajectory.
 During this motion it discovers the environment using its range detector.
 It also performs the coverage task along the coverage trajectory using its coverage device/sensor.
 The robot reaches $p_i$ at time $t_i\in(0,T]$, i.e., $\lambda(t_i)=p_i$.
 Upon reaching $p_i$, it generates samples in the newly discovered area.
 Note that the newly discovered area is all the area that has been sensed during motion from $p_{i-1}$ to $p_i$ and that has not been previously observed.
 Once the samples are created, it grows the existing RCG using these samples.
-Finally, the updated RCG generates the next waypoint $p_{i+1}\in \mathcal{A}_f$ to continue forming the coverage trajectory until complete coverage is achieved.
+Finally, the updated RCG generates the next waypoint $p_{i+1}\in \mathcal{A}^f$ to continue forming the coverage trajectory until complete coverage is achieved.
 Note that it is possible that at a certain iteration no new area is discovered depending on the scenario; thus, no new samples are created and RCG is not grown.
 In this case, the RCG relies on its existing structure and uses its available nodes to generate the next waypoint.

-At iteration $m-1$, the RCG generates the final destination point $p_m \in \mathcal{A}_f$.
+$\bullet$ \textit{Iteration $i=m-1$}: The RCG generates the final destination point $p_m \in \mathcal{A}^f$.
 This means that at the end of iteration $m-1$, the RCG is a) fully grown, i.e., the coverage area is fully discovered, sampled, and no more eligible samples exist that could be used to grow the RCG, and b) fully exploited, i.e., the last available node is selected to generate $p_m$ as the final waypoint on the coverage trajectory.

-At the final iteration $m$, the robot simply starts at $p_{m-1}$ and moves to $p_{m}$.
+$\bullet$ \textit{Iteration $m$}: Finally, the robot starts at $p_{m-1}$ and moves to $p_{m}$.
 At this stage, no new area is discovered; thus, no new frontier samples are created and the RCG is not grown any further.
-Thus, upon reaching the waypoint $p_m$, the coverage is complete.
+Thus, upon reaching $p_m$, the coverage is complete.

 In this manner, C$^*$ generates the waypoint sequence to form the coverage trajectory as described below.